 1. Liability rules need to be affordable

-No software is without bugs and artificial intelligence is expected to considerably reduce costs and accidents, if compared to any process which is manually handled.
-If we expect AI to be “perfect” before being used, this will never happen, while humans have never been perfect and their errors are for instance the main source of cyber-attacks.
+No software is without bugs, and artificial intelligence is expected to considerably reduce costs and accidents if compared to any process which is manually handled.
+If we expect AI to be “perfect” before being used, this will never happen, while humans have never been perfect and their errors are, for instance, the primary source of cyber-attacks.

 Liability rules shall make those that benefit from AI technologies accountable for them.
 But such rules cannot provide sanctions/fines/penalties that can’t be afforded by businesses since this will hinder the exploitation of these technologies.

-Countries that understand the relevance of artificial intelligence and might create funds to support potential victims of AI’s errors, just as it happens with funds created for victims of car accidents.
+Countries that understand the relevance of artificial intelligence and might create funds to support potential victims of AI’s errors, just as it happens with funds generated for victims of car accidents.

 2. Ethical rules have to be objective